 It’s 0525 in the morning in north-eastern Afghanistan.
 There is thick, low cloud coverage over the Korangal Valley, blocking out all light from the moon and stars.
 Two Marines sit in a listening post about a klick from their firebase.
 Beneath the thick canopy of pines, the humidity is trapped down on top of them, turning their hastily dug fighting hole into a sauna.

 It’s so quiet neither Marine can sleep – they both sense something is up.
 Animals, birds, bugs–everything is still and silent, like they are on alert themselves.
 It’s so dark that the Marines cannot see each other sitting in the same hole, so they squat behind a low berm, their eyes closed, heads slowly swiveling so they can focus their sense of hearing on their surroundings.

 The silence is broken by the snap of a twig at their 10 o’clock.
 The sound is deafening, and the Marines flinch.
 They feel like whatever made the sound surely heard their spines clinch.

-The longest one minute of their lives pass until the first sound of legs slipping through knee high grass pass only five meters from their hole.
-Eight or nine individuals sweep by.
+Its the longest minute of their lives until the silence is broken by the sound of legs slipping through knee-high grass only five meters from their hole as eight or nine individuals sweep by.
 One of the bodies whispers commands in Pashto, the language of this Pashtun mountainous region.
 With no other known patrols in their area, the two Marines recognize this group is very likely a Taliban patrol.